ericsobel/TraitSimulation.jl/README.md

+####Simulate two traits with the same link and response distribution
 ```julia
 # simulate two traits with the same link and response using GLM
 formulae = [T1 ~ A+2B*C, T2 ~ A + 2log(B+C)+2.0]